Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 ### Self-hosted validation servers

-If you prefer not to use YubiCloud with your application, you may host your own validation server.
+Yubico strongly recommends using YubiCloud.
+If for some reason YubiCloud is not suitable for your application, you may host your own validation server.

 Validation servers are composed of two major components:

 - verification server
 - key storage module (KSM)

 The KSM stores OTP secrets (AES keys and private IDs) and performs OTP decryption.
 The verification server validates decrypted OTPs.
-Yubico provides a [reference architecture](https://developers.yubico.com/Software_Projects/Yubico_OTP/YubiCloud_Validation_Servers/) for these components.
+Yubico provides a [reference architecture](https://developers.yubico.com/Software_Projects/Yubico_OTP/YubiCloud_Validation_Servers/) for the [validation server](https://github.com/YubicoLabs/yubikey-val) and [KSM](https://github.com/YubicoLabs/yubikey-ksm) in the YubicoLabs GitHub repository.
 Please note that these architectures have been deprecated and are no longer supported.
+At this time, Yubico does not offer an on-premises service.

 If you are interested in hosting your own validation server to use within your company, please reach out to customer support.
 Yubico has the ability to manufacture company-specific keys with a different public ID prefix (off-the-shelf YubiKeys use the "cccc" prefix).
 These keys can be pre-configured with Yubico OTPs, and the secrets will be provided to you for uploading to your self-hosted server.